 - People whose activities bring them into frequent contact with rabies virus or with possibly rabid animals.

-- International travelers who are likely to come in contact with animals in parts of the world where rabies is common and animal reservoirs are often not vaccinated.
+- International travelers who are likely to come in contact with animals in parts of the world where rabies is common and animal reservoirs are often not vaccinated; especially young children, who lack judgement.

 - The pre-exposure schedule for rabies vaccination is 3 doses, given at the following times: